Dibyakanti/PINNs-Solving-Burgers-Near-Finite-Time-Blow-Up/README.md

 --seed 1234

 argument details :
---lr: learnign rate \
+--lr: learnign rate de
---wt_decay: weight decay for the optimizer (regularization) \
+--wt_decay: weight decay for the optimizer (regularization)
---steps: number of training epochs \
+--steps: number of training epochs
---boundary_points: number of points for intial and boundary condition each \
+--boundary_points: number of points for intial and boundary condition each
---collocation_points: number of collocation points \
+--collocation_points: number of collocation points
---time_range: range of delta min, max and the step ( np.arange(min,max,step) ) \
+--time_range: range of delta min, max and the step ( np.arange(min,max,step) )
---width_range: range of width min, max and the step ( np.arange(min,max,step) )  \
+--width_range: range of width min, max and the step ( np.arange(min,max,step) )
 --seed: seed for the random intialization (torch)
 ```